There usually aren’t many scenarios where Married Filing Separately benefits either spouse.

 A significant one is the Student Loan Interest Deduction.

-Another one is your loans will likely get paid off faster if your income based repayment is formulated by your overall gross income.
+Another one is the filer’s loans might get paid off faster if an income based repayment is formulated by the filer’s overall gross income.

 But, it would allow for other goals to start earlier due to more cash flow available.
 Examples are contributing to retirement accounts or buying a home.